SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 - `headersFilter` removed, use `requestModifier` instead
 - `cancel:` removed, use `SDWebImageDownloadToken cancel` instead
 - `shouldDecompressImages` removed.
 Use `SDWebImageDownloaderAvoidDecodeImage` in downloader options instead
+- use `SDWebImageLoaderProgressBlock` instead of `SDWebImageDownloaderProgressBlock`
+- use `SDWebImageLoaderCompletedBlock` instead of `SDWebImageDownloaderCompletedBlock`

 #### SDWebImageDownloaderOperation